Bostafly/100-days-of-code/r1-log.md

 - Add modifieur on an event (Exemple: v-on:click.right)
 - call multiple event on an object
 - v-once to initialize an object only once

+### R1D4

+Learn 2 way data binding, computed and watch value

+- use two way databinding
+- use computed value
+- use watcher value
+- shorthand for v-on and v-bin